zbouvier/SplattyBird-Tutorial/README.md

 ![Step 14 screenshot](./step_014/screenshot_014.png)

-### Finishing up
+### Removing debugging systems

-Removing the red outlines around entities is as simple as deleteing these lines in **src/data/systems.json**:
+Removing the red outlines around entities is as simple as deleting these lines in **src/data/systems.json**:

 ```json
 {